nuejs/www/docs2/concepts/layout-components.md

 ## Head element
-By default Nue generates the basic head elements from the data stored on your [data files](../reference/seo-and-metadata.html) plus auto-conifugures all `script`, `link`, and `style` tags based on your configuration and [directory structure](files-and-directories.html).
+By default, Nue generates the basic head elements from the data stored on your [data files](../reference/seo-and-metadata.html) plus auto-configures all `script`, `link`, and `style` tags based on your configuration and [directory structure](files-and-directories.html).
 You can extend this system data with a custom head module:

 ```
 <!-- custom head settings -->